getkwara-people/recruitment-kata-ruby/README.md

 - "Conjured" items degrade in `quality` twice as fast as normal items

 Feel free to make any changes to the `update_quality` method and add any new code, as long as everything still works correctly.
-However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we'll cover for you).

-Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.
+(Oh, and just for clarification, an item can never have a `quality` above 50, however "Sulfuras" is a legendary item and as such its `quality` is 80 and it never changes.)